Is it actually possible for a beginner to make money blogging in 2020? Can someone make a living out of blogging or is it just another myth?

-I personally use ShareASale network, It is a large network where you can find hundreds of product in different niche.
+I personally use ShareASale network, It is a large network where you can find thousands of products in different niche.

 You don’t need to pay a single rupee to get started with Shareasale, Just go and create a new account and you are all set to go…

-Sponsored content is not only a true and tested way for advertisers to increase their reach but it also a proven way to make money for blogger at the same time.
+Sponsored content is not only a true and tested way for companies to increase their reach but it also a proven way to make money for bloggers at the same time.